Is Estrogen Dominance Making You Fat?

 High levels of estrogen can prevent fat breakdown by increasing the presence of a specific receptor in fat tissue called the anti-lipolytic adrenergic receptor.
 Activating this receptor prevents fat oxidation and blocks the fat metabolizing pathways from occurring.

 This anti fat burning effect is compounded by the fact that women also have a higher number of alpha-receptors over the fat burning beta-receptors!
 In fact, beta-receptors are 12 times more active for fat burning in men than us women!
 And, the rate of release of the single most important hormone for fat burning—norepinephrine—is 50% higher in men.
-As a result, women are definitely disadvantaged when it comes to burning the fat hanging around the hips, thighs and butt!
+As a result, women are definitely at a disadvantage when it comes to burning the fat hanging around the hips, thighs and butt!

 If that weren’t enough, fat is not an innate object.
 It also contains aromatase enzymes that break down the one hormone we need more of to increase our lean muscle and enhance our metabolism—testosterone!
 Aromatase in our fat tissue breaks down androgen (a precursor to testosterone) into estrogen.
 This further increases estrogen levels in the body.

 Cortisol is also in high supply in fat tissue.
 This catabolic hormone prevents fat burning, decreases insulin’s effectiveness and eats away at muscle tissue.
+Well isn’t that great!
+So what can you do about it?
+Use the following factors to balance your estrogen and progesterone.

 Keeping your estrogen and progesterone levels in balance starts with these six factors.